brokenhappy/appcodeStudentTask/README.md

 are named after how the interface is implemented.
 Then there also is a `Component` which exposes the necessary behaviour.

-Please note that these conventions I chose are not based on a strong opinion, this is my first time using DI on JVM, and I am very willing to receive feedback and change my style for the better.
+Please note that the conventions I chose are not based on a strong opinion, this is my first time using DI on JVM, and I am very willing to receive feedback and change my style for the better.

 ## installation